PixelAlex/PoetiPisateli19/README.md

-# PoetiPisateli19
+# Poets and Writers of the 19th Century
 Site with biographies of famous poets and writers of the 19th century.
-Written in HTML, CSS, JS and framework Bootstrap
+Written on HTML, CSS, JS, PHP and framework Bootstrap